 Calle 30, Av 2, San José Province, San José

-To truly get a sense of Costa Rican cuisine and culture, you need to eat at a soda like Yogui's.
+To truly get a sense of Costa Rican cuisine and culture, you need to eat at a soda, such as Yogui's.
 Sodas are typically small, family-run eateries that serve traditional, hearty fare for working-class locals.
 Sure, the décor of this strip-mall restaurant isn’t going to knock your socks off, but that’s hardly the point.
 You come for the quality.
 The food here is fresh, the service is friendly, and they do breakfast all day.
 Pull up a stool at the long bar and try the traditional Costa Rican morning meal of gallo pinto, a dish of black beans mixed with rice and served with eggs and bread.

 Av 2, San José